Methods

 – Is there a command to obey?

-- Is there something to give thanks for?
+– Is there something to be thankful for?

 Principles